amit08255/state-observables/README.md

 # State Observables
 Simple observable for handling state and its updates in any typescript application.It allows you to create a simple observable and add some subscribers to it.
-Whenever any updates happen on the observable it gets broadcasted to all subscribers.
+Whenever any updates happen on the observable it gets broadcasted to all subscribers depending on it's dependencies.

 ## Creating Observable